-The open character of the park is framed by stunning avenues of mature plane and elm trees which trace the paths across the park.
+Millfields Park is made up of three large open spaces around Lea Bridge and Chatsworth Road.
+The park is framed by avenues of mature plane and elm trees which follow the paths across the park.
 The Lea Navigation borders the park and links it to Springfield Park to the north and Hackney Marshes to the south.
+Management plan (PDF, 5MB)

 - athletics track (seasonal)

 - dog-free area

 - ranger office